 Bachelor of Commerce student

-The University of Melbourne is a CFA Program Partner of the CFA Institute, the world's largest association of investment professionals.
+The University of Melbourne is a participant in the University Affiliation Program of the CFA Institute®, the world's largest association of investment professionals.
 The CFA Institute administers the CFA Program and awards the prestigious CFA designation, the best known and most respected investment credential in the world.

-confirms that the University curriculum ties closely to professional practice and suitably prepares you for the CFA exams.
-Participating in the partnering programs entitles you to apply for scholarships and have access to CFA Institute curriculums, journals, webcasts, and other educational resources.
+This affiliation means that the finance major in the Bachelor of Commerce covers 70 per cent of the Level I CBOK topics, including the CFA Institute ethical and professional standards.
+Recognition as a CFA Affiliated University confirms that the University curriculum ties closely to professional practice and suitably prepares you for the CFA exams.
+The affiliation also entitles you to apply for scholarships and have access to CFA Institute curriculums, journals, webcasts, and other educational resources.
 You will also have access to a specially prepared online Level I sample exam.

 The Finance & Treasury Association gives recognition to finance subjects in the Bachelor of Commerce as part of their membership and accreditation requirements.